Pharmacogenetics of Clopidogrel in Patients With Acute Coronary Syndromes - PHARMCLO

-Notarangeloa FM, Magliettab G, Bevilacquaa P, et al. Pharmacogenomic Approach to Selecting Antiplatelet Therapy in Acute Coronary Syndromes: PHARMCLO Trial.
-J Am Coll Cardiol 2018;Mar 11:[Epub ahead of print].
+Notarangelo FM, Maglietta G, Bevilacqua P, et al. Pharmacogenomic Approach to Selecting Antiplatelet Therapy in Patients With Acute Coronary Syndromes: The PHARMCLO Trial.
+J Am Coll Cardiol 2018;71:1869-77.

 Presented by Dr. Diego Ardissino at the American College of Cardiology Annual Scientific Session (ACC 2018), Orlando, FL, March 11, 2018.